12 Top-Rated Ski Resorts in Vermont, 2023

 Say "Magic Mountain," and long-time New England skiers get a dreamy look in their eyes.
 It's a skiers' mountain, without the off-slope amenities and activities of larger resort mountains (but there is a well-equipped base lodge and a snow tubing hill).
 Although it has snowmaking and grooming on most terrain, there are natural snow trails and glades that are the envy of many larger resorts when there's fresh powder.

 Classes at the Snowsports Learning Center are small, with lots of time for individual attention, and a conveyor belt lift takes skiers to the top of the beginner slope.
-A new base-to-mid-mountain double chair lift helps make Magic's classic terrain more accessible to novice and intermediate skiers, and the Black Double summit lift has been replaced with a fixed-grip quad to summit.
-With this addition comes another double-diamond expert summit trail named Pitch Black and a new East Side glade.
+A new base-to-mid-mountain double chair lift helps make Magic's classic terrain more accessible to novice and intermediate skiers, and the recently installed Black Summit Quad gets skiers to the top in record time.
+This addition comes with another double-diamond expert summit trail named Pitch Black and a new East Side glade.

 Magic Mountain is near Manchester, where lodging and dining options are plentiful, but the closer Snowdon Chalet Motel in Londonderry has quiet rooms with refrigerators and microwaves.